kauri-io/archive/docs/DevOps/lint-your-solidity-contracts-with-solhint.md

 ---
 title: Lint your Solidity contracts with Solhint
 summary: Solhint is an open source project for linting Solidity code.
 This project provides both Security and Style Guide validations.
-Installation You can install Solhint using npm npm install -g solhint # verify that it was installed correctly solhint -V Usage For linting Solidity files you need to run Solhint with one or more Globs as arguments.
-For example, to lint all files inside contracts directory, you can do:solhint contracts/**/*.sol To lint a single file:solhint contracts/MyToken.sol Solhint c
+Installation You can install Solhint using npm-npm install -g solhint - verify that it was installed correctly solhint -V Usage For linting Solidity files you need to run Solhint with one or more Globs as arguments.
+For example, to lint all files inside contracts directory, you can do-solhint contracts/**/*.sol To lint a single file-solhint contracts/MyToken.sol Solhint c
 authors:
   - Kauri Team (@kauri)
 date: 2019-06-05